This post may contain affiliate links, which help keep this content free. (Full disclosure)

-Pan Seared Halibut Recipe With Lemon Butter Sauce
+Halibut Recipe (With Lemon Butter Sauce)

-Please ensure Safari reader mode is OFF to view ingredients.
+Tap underlined ingredients to see where to get them.
+Please turn Safari reader mode OFF to view ingredients.

 Lemon butter sauce:

-Click on the times in the instructions below to start a kitchen timer while you cook.
+Tap on the times in the instructions below to start a kitchen timer while you cook.

 Use paper towels to pat the halibut fillets completely dry – this will ensure even browning.
 Season the fish on both sides with garlic powder, paprika, sea salt, and black pepper.
 Set aside.